 Loch Lomond Stirling, Scotland Travel Guide

-Loch Lomond has a temperate maritime climate, with mild temperatures, high humidity, plus common rainfall throughout the year.
+A Large freshwater loch in scotland has a temperate maritime climate, with mild temperatures, high humidity, plus common rainfall throughout the year.
 The weather changes quickly, even within a single day, so being ready for all conditions is wise.

 Spring (March-May) temperatures are 45-55°F (7-13°C) with increasing sunshine.
 Summer (June-August) brings 55-68°F (13-20°C) and long daylight hours.
 Autumn (September-November) has temperatures of 45-55°F (7-13°C) and vivid fall foliage.
-Winter (December-February) ranges from 35-45°F (2-7°C) with a higher chance of the white stuff on higher ground.
+Winter (December-February) ranges from 35-45°F (2-7°C) with a higher chance of snow on higher ground.

 Water sports (kayaking, boating): Summer (June-August) has the hottest water temperatures and reliable weather.
 Boat tour operators run full schedules then.

-Be prepared for rapid changes.
+Be ready for rapid changes.

 Present in rural, forested areas.